-How Long Do Seeds Last? (+ Cheat Sheet on Seed Expiration Dates)
+How Long Do Old Seeds Last?
+(Chart Included)

-Have you ever dug into a pile of old seeds and wondered if they’re still good?
-How long do seeds last anyway?
+Have you ever dug into a pile of old seeds and wondered if they’re still good, or whether you should buy new ones?
+How long do vegetable seeds and herb seeds last anyway?
 The short answer: It depends.
-Here’s what you need to know about storing your seeds properly and what you can do to maximize the shelf life of your vegetable, herb, and flower seeds.
+Here’s what you need to know about seed viability vs. seed vigor.

 Linda Ly